Have crowds returned to Sonoma County wineries? Here is what the summer looked like

 Her goal is to offer special releases throughout the year to keep new visitors and wine club members coming back to the estate perched up in the bucolic hills of the Green Valley.

-Nationally, there was a small dip from May through August with winery tasting rooms visits across the entire country that were surveyed by Wine Direct, which operates sales software for wineries.
+Nationally, there was a small dip from May through August in winery tasting rooms that were surveyed by Wine Direct, which operates sales software for wineries.

 Tasting room orders were down 6% and there was a corresponding 3% drop in the money spent per visit compared to the same period in 2021, said Andrea Smalling, chief marketing officer for Wine Direct.
 But such movement doesn’t signify a “ghost town” description that was mentioned in a recent regional publication, Smalling added.